BurnOutTrader/ff_rithmic_api/README.md

 The api is currently contains the full functionality for rithmic RProtocol api.

 ## Complete
-This Api allows complete dynacmic functionality for all plants and Response types.
+This Api allows complete dynamic functionality for all plants and Response types.
 I will hard code the responses and the template_id's into a unique `fn fwd_received_responses()` for each rithmic plant, so that they can just be copy pasted in the future.
 All possible proto responses are already compiled into rust code and so they should be visible in your IDE but starting to type Response.

+## Not Done
+No rate limiting.
+No Auto reconnect.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.
 ## Login and connect